alamoa-io/go-jwt-json-web-token/README.md

 ## Refresh Token Expiration

+Decide how to expiration the refresh token depending on the application situation.

 ### Fixing the token expiration day

 When fixing the expiration date of refresh token, do not change the expiration of refresh token.